varigence/docs/bimlflex/user-guide/linked-service-adf-sql-database.md

 #### Connect via Integration Runtime

-Connect via Integration Runtime is required for a Azure Sql Database Linked Service connection.
+Connect via Integration Runtime is required for an Azure SQL Database Linked Service connection.
 The default value is `AutoResolveIntgrationRuntime`.
 To use a custom runtime, type the name into the editable dropdown or select from the Azure Integration Runtimes saved in BimlFlex settings.
 When a custom value is saved in the linked service form, it will be added to the custom integration runtimes.
 The custom values that appear in this dropdown can be maintained in Settings under Azure - AzureIntegrationRuntime.

 #### Connection String

-A connection to an Azure Sql Database linked service requires a connection string.
+A connection to an Azure SQL Database linked service requires a connection string.
 The required properties for the connection string are Fully Qualified Domain Name, Database Name, User Name, and Password.
 The Linked Service connection form will provide text boxes for these values and will use them to construct the connections string.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering Connection String details.

 #### Authentication Method

-The Azure Sql Database Linked Service connection can use Sql Authentication, Managed Identity, or Service Principal.
-When a key vault is used in place of a Connection String, Sql Authentication details should be stored in the Connection String key vault and will not be required in the BimlFlex form.
+The Azure SQL Database Linked Service connection can use SQL Authentication, Managed Identity, or Service Principal.
+When a key vault is used in place of a Connection String, SQL Authentication details should be stored in the Connection String key vault and will not be required in the BimlFlex form.
 If [Managed Identity](#managed-identity) is used, no authentication will be required in the BimlFlex Linked Service form.
 For [Service Principal Authentication](#service-principal), Service Principal ID, Tenant, and Service Principal Key are required.

-#### Sql Authentication
+#### SQL Authentication

-User Name and Password will be required by the Linked Service form for Sql Authentication except when using Azure Key Vault in place of a manually entering a Connection String.
-When using User Name and Password with Sql Authentication they will be included in the Connection String.
+User Name and Password will be required by the Linked Service form for SQL Authentication except when using Azure Key Vault in place of a manually entering a Connection String.
+When using User Name and Password with SQL Authentication they will be included in the Connection String.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of manually entering the Password.

 #### Managed Identity

-To use Managed Identities for authentication with Azure SQL Database, they must be set up in Azure as described in the [Microsoft documentation for Azure Sql Database Managed Identities](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#managed-identity).
+To use Managed Identities for authentication with Azure SQL Database, they must be set up in Azure as described in the [Microsoft documentation for Azure SQL Database Managed Identities](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#managed-identity).
 When using Managed Identities, no other authentication details are required.

 #### Service Principal

 ![Service Principal -center -50%](images/bimlflex-ss-app-connections-adf-sql-database-service-principal.png "Service Principal")

-To use Service Principal authentication, an Azure Active Directory application must be set up in your Azure portal as descibled in the [Microsoft documentation for Sql Database Service Principal Authentication](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#service-principal-authentication).
-The Service Principal (Application) ID, Service Principal (Application) Key, and Tenant ID will be required in the Sql Database Linked Service form.
+To use Service Principal authentication, an Azure Active Directory application must be set up in your Azure portal as descibled in the [Microsoft documentation for SQL Database Service Principal Authentication](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database#service-principal-authentication).
+The Service Principal (Application) ID, Service Principal (Application) Key, and Tenant ID will be required in the SQL Database Linked Service form.

 > [!TIP]
 > It is suggested that Azure Key Vault be used in place of a Service Principal Key.